TrashyOne/eventhorizon/README.md

 # eventhorizon
-the root tool for the meta surveillance devices (Quest 3/3s)
+the root tool for the meta surveillance devices (Quest 3/3s).
+ROOT ON BOOT

 ## installation
 download the apk from releases and sideload